charithharshana/AI-Post-Robot/README.md

 ## Features

 ### 🎯 Smart Content Capture
-- **Auto-detection**: Automatically captures captions from Facebook, Pinterest, Instagram, Threads, and Reddit
+- **Auto-detection**: Automatically captures captions from Facebook and Pinterest
 - **Manual selection**: Select any text to use as caption
 - **Image capture**: Right-click on images to save with associated captions
 - **Smart processing**: Automatic caption cleaning and length optimization